 - Avoid human mistakes and check if calculations are correct.

-- Identify significant areas for improvement, needed intervention.
+- Identify significant areas for improvement and needed intervention.

 - Discovering candidates and stimulating connections finding,